quicwg/base-drafts/draft-ietf-quic-tls.md

 To avoid receiving TLS packets that contain no useful data, a TLS implementation MUST reject empty TLS handshake records and any record that is not permitted by the TLS state machine.
-Any TLS application data or alerts that is received prior to the end of the handshake MUST be treated as a fatal error.
+Any TLS application data or alerts that are received prior to the end of the handshake MUST be treated as a fatal error.